 OCTA shall select projects through a competitive process for the RCP, RTSSP, various transit programs (Projects S, T, V, and W), and the ECP (Project X).
-The criteria for selecting these projects are included in the Comprehensive Transportation Funding Programs (CTFP) Guidelines.
+The criteria for selecting these projects are included in the Comprehensive Transportation Funding Programs (CTFP) Guidelines, which are updated for each call for projects cycle.
 The process for calculating and distributing LFS funds are described in Section 1.3.